HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 "Because I said so" just feels so good to retort back in their face.
 This part is automatic, but by habit it leads to the second part.
 "The reason that I said so" takes the argument out of the emotional fighting brain and into the thinking brain.
 And teaches them how the world works.
 And shows you are not a capricious totalitarian.
 Unless you have a bad reason, then you really are a totalitarian.

+### "That is not my plan."

+When a kid asks me to do something, like go to the playground today, or play hide and seek, and I don't really want to, but I don't have a great reason not to, and I might consider it if they really want it, but haven't been convinced yet, I'll say it's not my plan.
+It leaves the door open to change my mind, but I could stick to it if they aren't convincing.
+You don't want to say the word "No" and then change after they while.

 ### "If you're so big that you don't need to listen to me, you are big enough to buy your own ____"

 ### "Obey first, ask questions second."